This post may contain affiliate links. For more information, please read my disclosure policy.

 But what if you need to jump ship?

-One of the worst habits homeschoolers get into is to jump curriculum because something else looks better.
+One of the worst habits homeschoolers get into is changing their homeschool curriculum because something else looks better.
 It’s the grass is greener on the other side of the fence effect.
 But often that’s not the case.

 You’ve simply run into someone for whom the curriculum works and works well.